 You can also use ointment to help with the pain and irritation.
 Just apply a tiny bit of over-the-counter numbing ointment on the sore, and periodically use a salt water rinse to keep bacteria away from the affected area.
 If needed, over-the-counter pain relievers, such as ibuprofen, can help until the area heals.

 Last but not least, it is best to avoid irritating your sensitive oral tissues by staying away from hot, spicy, or acidic foods until your mouth adjusts to your new braces.

-For more information, Dr. Ronald Champion and our Champion Orthodontics team are here for all of your oral care needs.
+For more information, Dr. Ronald Champion and our Dr. Ronald L. Champion, DDS team are here for all of your oral care needs.
 You can speak with a member of our staff with any questions, concerns, or to schedule a visit.
 Please call 209.575.5888 today!